 Our Values - audacity, commitment, team spirit, openness, and respect - are therefore points of reference that unite our internal teams.
 They guide conduct, encourage initiatives, and give responsibility in a positive way.
+In addition, the Ethical Charter sets out the

 In addition, the Ethical Charter sets out the ethical principles applicable at LACROIX Group for conducting business and individual behaviour.
 It does not claim to address all questions of an ethical nature, but rather sets out the basic rules and guidelines that must govern each decision.
 It provides the framework for the Anti-Corruption Code of Conduct and the Competitiveness Code of Conduct: these compliance programmes contribute to employee awareness and training, and make it possible to implement appropriate mechanisms for the prevention of offences, and their detection and punishment where appropriate.